-The space agency is accepting applications for its next class of astronauts.
+The space agency is accepting applications for its next class of astronauts from March 2-31.

 Requirements to enroll include a U.S. citizenship and a master's degree in one of the "STEM" fields, which are science, technology, engineering or math.